Ashwatth/ECCafebot-demo/README.md

-In self learning module it ies explained as follows The Language service's custom question answering feature enables you to quickly create a knowledge base, either by entering question and answer pairs or from an existing document or web page.
+In self learning module it is explained as follows:

+The Language service's custom question answering feature enables you to quickly create a knowledge base, either by entering question and answer pairs or from an existing document or web page.
 It can then use some built-in natural language processing capabilities to interpret questions and find appropriate answers.

 Open the Azure portal at https://portal.azure.com, signing in with your Microsoft account.